 The London DBT Clinic

-Dialectical Behaviour Therapy (DBT) & DBT Group therapy, Psychodynamic Psychotherapy available in North London to treat patients suffering from depression, anxiety and low mood.
+Dialectical Behaviour Therapy (DBT) & DBT Skills Group, treating Borderline Personality Disorder - North London, treating patients suffering from personality disorder, depression, anxiety, self-harm, suicidal thoughts.
 I use a blend of approaches that provide the best fit for my patients, please feel free to contact me for an informal chat about therapy if you think you may need some support.

-I specialise in treating patients suffering from personality disorders, bipolar disorder and depression-anxiety.
+WPAI specialise in treating patients suffering from borderline personality disorders, bipolar disorder and depression-anxiety.

 DBT treatment for bipolar disorder aims to reduce the severity and number of episodes of depression and mania to allow as normal a life as possible.